- Programme name: Nauru Economic and Climate Resilience Citizenship Programme (ECRCP), established under Act No. 15 of 2024.

 Nauru is a small island nation in the central Pacific Ocean and a fully recognised sovereign state with membership of the United Nations, the Commonwealth of Nations, and the Pacific Islands Forum.
 Its Economic and Climate Resilience Citizenship Programme (ECRCP) was established under the Nauru Economic and Climate Resilience Citizenship Act No. 15 of 2024, making it one of the newest citizenship-by-investment programmes globally.

 The official programme website is ecrcp.gov.nr, where applicants can find authoritative programme documentation and eligibility criteria.
+You can also view the Nauru citizenship by investment programme page on our website for a consolidated overview.

 For investors exploring second citizenship options, the ECRCP occupies a distinct niche.
 It is not the most powerful passport in the world — we will be direct about that.
 But for investors who already hold a strong primary passport and need expanded access to Pacific, East Asian, and Gulf markets, or for large families seeking the most cost-efficient route to second citizenship, Nauru's programme offers a compelling combination of low cost, fast processing, and a straightforward legal framework.
 Compare it alongside other options on our citizenship by investment programmes hub.
+For a direct cost comparison with the world's other sub-USD 100,000 option, see our São Tomé and Príncipe citizenship by investment guide.

 How Much Does Nauru CBI Cost in 2026?